 So, the mini models are there when you don't need to use the latest models for your stuff, when you might not need all of the features.
 And those are lighter weight, you're gonna get faster responses, and you're gonna get more messages to those.
 So, we don't like kind of wasting our messages to the better models when we can use the minis instead.

 And the 4, that's even older.
 So, again, that's kind of like, we kind of get more messages to that.
-So, if, let's say, you lose your messages to 4.0 and you have to fall back to 4, they keep those older models around just because generally they're easier to compute and they can kick you back to those older models once you've used up your messages to the newer models.
+So, if, let's say, you lose your messages to 4o and you have to fall back to 4, they keep those older models around just because generally they're easier to compute and they can kick you back to those older models once you've used up your messages to the newer models.

 If you're in a free account, you don't choose your models.
 In a free account, they just say ChatGPT, or if you want Plus, Plus is what they call the paid membership, you can get a ChatGPT Plus membership where you can get the latest, smartest models.
 The regular ChatGPT, they say it's great for everyday tasks.

 So, if I say, you know, tell me anything you can do, this is a basic thing.
-This does not require the latest 4.0 model to be able to answer that because it's a very basic question.
+This does not require the latest 4o model to be able to answer that because it's a very basic question.
 And it'll go through, it'll do the answer, but I didn't get to choose to use the mini.

-So, in a way, I kind of wasted this question on 4.0, which didn't, I didn't need this level there.
+So, in a way, I kind of wasted this question on 4o, which didn't, I didn't need this level there.
 Afterwards, can I switch to another model?
 Yes.
 In the free account, afterwards, you can switch.

-And you can use the mini to do it.
-And so, from now on, this chat will use the mini model, which will be faster.
+And you can use the Mini to do it.
+And so, from now on, this chat will use the Mini model, which will be faster.
 Like that actually generated faster.

 Notice I even kind of pooh-poohed that.
 They're like, oh, we're going to give you the latest, greatest stuff out here.
-But yeah, you can go back to the mini if you want.
+But yeah, you can go back to the Mini if you want.

 You can all be kind of working on things at the same time.
-So, think of this as like you and ChatGBT working on a Canvas together.
+So, think of this as like you and ChatGPT working on a Canvas together.
 So, you can kind of have a document and be going back and asking questions.

 And it's more of an interactive Canvas to work on, that you can actually work on a document here.
 Now, this only works in paid accounts, but I can still show you how this works.
 So, let's say I wanted to write an article on something.